MU-Data-Science/EVA/README.md

 This site is under development and will be updated in the coming months with code and documentation.

+# Running variant analysis on a single CloudLab node

 # Contributors

 **Faculty PI:** Dr. Praveen Rao